JuliaLang/Downloads.jl/README.md

 Make a request to the given url, returning a `Response` object capturing the status, headers and other information about the response.
 The body of the reponse is written to `output` if specified and discarded otherwise.
-The folowing options differ from the `download` function:
+The following options differ from the `download` function:

-- `input` allows providing a request body; if provided default to PUT request
+- `input` allows providing a request body; if provided default to `PUT` request
 - `progress` is a callback taking four integers for upload and download progress
 - `throw` controls whether to throw or return a `RequestError` on request error